natefinch/lumberjack/README.md

     // in the same directory.
 It uses <processname>-lumberjack.log in
     // os.TempDir() if empty.
     Filename string `json:"filename" yaml:"filename"`

+    // FileMode is the file mode to use to create a very first log file.
+	// It uses 0600 if empty.
+	FileMode string `json:"filemode" yaml:"filemode"`

+	// ForceMode determines whether FileMode should be forcely used for newly
+	// created file on rotation.
+If true, all the files will be created with
+	// FileMode mode.
+If false, the mode of the previous file will be used.
+	ForceMode bool `json:"forcemode" yaml:"forcemode"`

     // TimeFormat is the time.Time format in backup file names.
     // It defaults to "2006-01-02T15-04-05.000"
     TimeFormat string `json:"time_format" yaml:"time_format"`

+    // TimeSeparator is the separator that is used in backup name between
+	// original name and appended time.
+It defaults to "-" (hyphen).
+	TimeSeparator string `json:"timeseparator" yaml:"timeseparator"`

     // MaxSize is the maximum size in megabytes of the log file before it gets
     // rotated.
 It defaults to 100 megabytes.